-No mixer is needed for this small loaf of perfect white bread recipe.
-Most homemade bread recipes require a mixer of some type, but this easy bread recipe for one loaf is simple to make in small batches without using an electric mixer.
-I decided to pay homage to the Amish and use good old arm power.
+No mixer is needed for this easy homemade sandwich bread recipe.
+This single loaf of bread recipe makes the best bread for sandwiches!
+Simple to make in small batches without using an electric mixer, I decided to pay homage to the Amish and use good old arm power.

 Another classically easy recipe is a Ciabatta bread rolls recipe, so easy!

-Makes one small batch bread recipe with a slightly crispy crust and is great sandwich bread and especially good with a simple grilled cheese sandwich!.
-As long as you are making your own bread you might try making these homemade bread and butter pickles.
+It makes one small batch bread recipe with a slightly crispy crust and is great sandwich bread and especially good with a simple grilled cheese sandwich!
+As long as you are making your own bread, you might try making these homemade bread and butter pickles.
 And don’t forget how good homemade peanut butter is spread on fresh bread.

 Why this recipe works

 The beauty and lure of this easy bread recipe are in its simplicity.
-Simple ingredients, a couple of bowls, measuring spoons, a dough whisk or wooden spoon, and a board is all you need.
-The first time I made this bread it came out perfect!
+You only need simple ingredients, a couple of bowls, measuring spoons, a dough whisk or wooden spoon, and a board.
+The first time I made this bread, it came out perfect!
 I have to label this bread as a nearly no-fail bread recipe.

 Amish White Bread is the best bread recipe to hook you on bread making.